grindery-io/grindery-status/README.md

 The status of each service is represented as either "on" or "off" (boolean true/false).

-Additionally the file contains status of various activities available for the user.
+Additionally the file contains the status of various activities available for the user.

 ## File Structure

 The JSON file has a simple structure.
 There are two main groups: `services` and `activity`.
-Each key in the group is name of a service and the value is the status of the service.
+Each key in the group is name of a service or activity and the value is the status of the service/activity.

 ```
 {